QuentinRougemont/coho_ldscp_genomics/README.md

 # landscape_genomics_coho
 scripts to reproduce our landscape genomics results in coho salmon

-See paper: Long distance migration is a major factor driving local adaptation at continental scale in a Pacific Salmon by Rougemont et al.
+See paper: Long distance migration is a major factor driving local adaptation at continental scale in a Pacific Salmon by Rougemont et al. available on [BiorXiv](https://www.biorxiv.org/content/10.1101/2021.11.22.469546v1)

 all necessary steps are highlighted below: